acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple.md

-This section of the tutorial takes you through the process of implementing, running and packaging a simple add-on using Jetpack.
+This section of the tutorial takes you through the process of implementing, running and packaging a simple add-on using the SDK.
 The add-on will add a menu item to Firefox's context menu that replaces selected text with its English translation.

-First, create a directory under your Jetpack SDK called "translator".
+First, create a directory under the SDK root called "translator".
 This is where we will keep all the files for this add-on.

 ## Packages, modules, and add-ons ##
-Before we start it's worth taking s short detour into CommonJS, as this is the underlying infrastructure for both Jetpack modules and Jetpack add-ons.
+Before we start it's worth taking s short detour into CommonJS, as this is the underlying infrastructure for both modules and add-ons.

 The [CommonJS group](http://wiki.commonjs.org/wiki/CommonJS) defines specifications for ***modules*** and ***packages***.

 A CommonJS **module** is a piece of reusable JavaScript: it exports certain objects which are thus made available to dependent code.
-To facilitate this CommonJS
+To facilitate this CommonJS defines:
-defines:

 * an object called `exports` which contains all the objects which a CommonJS module wants to make available to other modules
 * a function called `require` which a module can use to import the exports object of another module

 A CommonJS **package** is a structure which can wrap a collection of related
 modules: this makes it easier to distribute, install and manage modules.